joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 - Store the map with your architecture decision records in the repo engineers use daily.
 Transparency prevents opinion based debt arguments and builds shared understanding.

 Keeping the map honest isn't about more process, it's about small, consistent acts of clarity: pick a label, expire old entries, and keep the map where everyone can see it.
-That's how you ensure the liability map keeps earning its place as a real decision tool, not just another forgotten spreadsheet.
+This ensures the liability map stays useful, not just another forgotten spreadsheet.